srngx/sarangwandile.xyz/content/blog/newdomain.md

 # Todo
 - [x] Fixing images and relative urls not showing
-- [ ] Removing domain from blacklisting
+- [x] Removing domain from blacklisting

-# Notes
+# Notes for self

-when building site with hugo always use with these `flags` if you dont want to regret later.
+When building site with hugo always use with these `flags` if you dont want to regret later.

 ```bash
 hugo server --baseURL https://example.org/ --appendPort=false